 Description

 Format: Hardcover with dust jacket, protected in Brodart

-Condition: Fine/Near Fine — tight binding; clean pages; jacket bright, now protected; no owner markings; presents as unread.
+Condition: Fine / Near Fine — tight binding; clean pages; jacket bright and well-preserved under archival cover; no owner markings; presents as unread.

-• Inscribed and signed on a separate page, dated May 27, 2017
+Separately inscribed and signed by the author on another page, dated May 27, 2017

+Description